pwichmann/deep-learning-with-vector-graphics-book/quiver_book/_build/html/_sources/02_background/vector_graphics/svg.md

 SVG is an XML-based vector image format, i.e. images are described in a text document with nested tags.
 SVGs are for two-dimensional graphics and points are defined in an (x, y) Cartesian coordinate system.
 The SVG format also supports interactivity and animation.

-The W3C defines SVG as "a markup language for describing two-dimensional graphics applications and images" [source](https://www.w3.org/Graphics/SVG/).
+The W3C defines SVG as "a markup language for describing two-dimensional graphics applications and images" ([W3C SVG standard](https://www.w3.org/Graphics/SVG/)).

 Most Web browsers can render SVG and SVG have become the most popular vector image format of the Web.
 The SVG standard was first released in 2001.
 SVG is a Web standard as defined by the W3C.